Use your keyboard arrow keys to navigate

 Insights

-Five out of seven comparable dimensions fell within the PLEN benchmark range, indicating that almost all the City Library outcomes aligned with other libraries in the network.
-This means that City Library achieves these outcomes to a similar degree as other libraries around Australia.
+Five out of seven comparable dimensions fell within the PLEN benchmark range, indicating that in most cases City Library outcomes aligned with other libraries in the network.

-Of all dimensions on this list, 'Learning' performed the best, with a score that sat at the top end of the interquartile range and demonstrating City Library's ability to help users enjoy learning.
+Of all dimensions on this list, 'Learning' performed the best, with a score that sat at the top end of the benchmark range demonstrating City Library's ability to help users enjoy learning.

-The dimensions that fell below the benchmark were 'Role' and 'Literacy', which indicates that in comparison to other libraries, City Library survey respondents were less likely to agree that the library is an important part of the place where they live and their library experience had encouraged them to read more.
+The dimensions that fell below the benchmark were 'Role' and 'Literacy', suggesting that in comparison to other libraries, City Library survey respondents were less likely to agree that the library was an important part of the place where they lived and that the library encouraged them to read more.

 More information about the Culture Counts PLEN Benchmarks available at https://culturecounts.cc/blog/public-library-evaluation-network-first-year-findings/